Connecting De-centralized Enterprises to Speed Growth

 “The way our company’s structured, we have a small corporate staff and a large number of users out in the field locations.
 To improve the handoff of requests between people in the field and our corporate people has helped us scale up without adding additional staff in Concord,” said Turner.

 Using Integrify to automate the driver application process resulted in more “landing” of qualified applicants who might have accepted another offer while waiting to hear from Cardinal.
 This lowered the average cost per hire because the company found more successful applicants from the same advertisement expenditure.
 Currently, Cardinal runs about 15 percent of applications approved but not hired; before Integrify, that number was closer to 25 percent.
-The improved process gave Cardinal an approximate savings of $200K in 2004.
+The improved process gave Cardinal an approximate savings of $200K.

 The company has been able to scale up operations without adding to its corporate overhead because of the greater efficiency offered by the automated process, as well as the time and money it saves in training employees on using the system.
 “If we wanted to add 50 new processes to the system, then we’d be adding 50 more things that we have to require each field operation to do when they wanted something from our corporate staff,” said Turner.
 “By having Integrify, once they’ve learned the system for one process, they’ve learned all 50 different processes because the interface is the same.
 It’s a lot easier to train people to use the system and then you can apply it in so many different ways.”